The Olb City Announcer

 by Owen Miyazoi

 Today we mourn the loss of Susan Rznwvw.
-She was a local baker who made 200 cookies a week at age 100 for the local childrens hospital to cheer them up.
+She was a local baker who made 200 cookies a week at age 100 for the local childrens hospital to cheer the children up.
 She died of natural causes.
-Text 085-519-0632 to show sympathy to her children.
+Text 085-519-0632 to show sympathy.